-"Liquidity Facility" means any instrument delivered pursuant to the terms of the 2019 Series H Resolution that provides liquidity support for the purchase of Liquidity Facility Bonds in accordance with the terms of the 2019 Series H Resolution, including the Initial Liquidity Facility and any Alternate Liquidity Facility, Non-Conforming Liquidity Facility or Self Liquidity.
+"Liquidity Facility" means any instrument delivered pursuant to the terms of the 2019 Series D Resolution that provides liquidity support for the purchase of Liquidity Facility Bonds in accordance with the terms of the 2019 Series D Resolution, including the Initial Liquidity Facility and any Alternate Liquidity Facility, Non-Conforming Liquidity Facility or Self Liquidity.

-"Maximum Rate" means (i) with respect to the 2019 Series H Bonds (other than Bank Bonds) 12 percent per annum, unless the Agency directs in writing that the rate be increased to a higher rate and delivers to the Trustee

-(a) an Agency Certificate to the Trustee to the effect that the increase will not impair the Ratings on the 2019 Series H Bonds by each Rating Agency; and (b) a certified copy of a resolution adopted by the Agency approving that increase in the Maximum Rate; and (ii) with respect to Bank Bonds, the meaning ascribed to that term in the Liquidity Facility; provided, however, that in no event may the Maximum Rate, as described in (i) above, exceed the lesser of (a) 12 percent or a higher rate as approved by the Agency's governing body or specified for the Bank Bonds, or (b) the maximum rate permitted by applicable law, anything herein to the contrary notwithstanding.
+"Maximum Rate" means (i) with respect to the 2019 Series D Bonds (other than Bank Bonds) 12 percent per annum, unless the Agency directs in writing that the rate be increased to a higher rate and delivers to the Trustee (a) an opinion of Bond Counsel to the effect that the amendment will not adversely affect the exclusion of interest on the Tax-Exempt Series Bonds from gross income of the owners thereof for federal income tax purposes, (b) an Agency Certificate to the Trustee to the effect that the increase will not impair the Ratings on the 2019 Series D Bonds by each Rating Agency; and (c) a certified copy of a resolution adopted by the Agency approving that increase in the Maximum Rate; and (ii) with respect to Bank Bonds, the meaning ascribed to that term in the Liquidity Facility; provided, however, that in no event may the Maximum Rate, as described in (i) or (ii) above, exceed the lesser of (a) 12 percent or a higher rate as approved by the Agency's governing body or specified for the Bank Bonds, or (b) the maximum rate permitted by applicable law, anything herein to the contrary notwithstanding.

-"Mode" means the manner in which the interest rate on any of the 2019 Series H Bonds is determined, consisting of a Daily Rate, Weekly Rate, Monthly Rate, Quarterly Rate, or Semiannual Rate.
+"Mode" means the manner in which the interest rate on any of the 2019 Series D Bonds is determined, consisting of a Daily Rate, Weekly Rate, Monthly Rate, Quarterly Rate, or Semiannual Rate.